-Cash and cash equivalents comprise cash on hand and deposits at call placed with other financial institutions.
+Cash and cash equivalents comprise cash on hand and

+deposits at call placed with other financial institutions and are stated at gross value of the outstanding balance.

-(j) IMPAIRMENT
+(j) Impairment

 The carrying amounts of the Credit Union's assets other than loans and advances (refer to note 3(f)) and deferred tax assets (refer to note 3(p)), are reviewed at each reporting date to determine whether there is any indication of impairment.
-If any such indication exists, the assets recoverable amount is estimated (refer to note 3 (j)(i)).
+If any such indication exists, the assets recoverable amount is estimated (refer to note 3(i)(i)).

 An impairment loss is recognised whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
-Impairment loss es are recognised in profit or loss, unless an asset has previously been revalued, in which case the impairment loss is first recognised as a reversal to the extent of that previous revaluation, with any excess recognised through profit or loss.
+Impairment losses are recognised in profit or loss, unless an asset has previously been revalued, in which case the impairment loss is first recognised as a reversal to the extent of that previous revaluation, with any excess recognised through profit or loss.

-When a decline in the fair value of an available-for-sale financial asset has been recognised directly in other comprehensive income and there is objective evidence that the asset is impaired, the cumulative loss that had been recognised directly in other comprehensive income is recognised in profit or loss even though the financial asset has not been derecognised.
+When a decline in the fair value of an available-for-sale financial asset has been recognised directly in other comprehensive income, and presented in reserves in equity, and there is objective evidence that the asset is impaired, the cumulative loss that had been recognised directly in other comprehensive income is recognised in profit or loss even though the financial asset has not been derecognised.
 The amount of the cumulative loss that is recognised in profit or loss is the difference between the acquisition cost and current fair value, less any impairment loss on that financial asset previously recognised in profit of loss.